All Concepts are $\mathbb{C}\mathbf{at}^\#$: Effects handlers

+\begin{theorem} The pseudo-double category of effects handlers admits a pseudo-double functor $\eff\to\ccatsharp$ which is the identity on objects and vertical morphisms and which is faithful on the category of horizontal morphisms between nonempty categories and squares between them.
+Moreover, every $(c,0)$- and $(c,\yon)$-bicomodule is in the essential image. \end{theorem}

-\begin{theorem} [See \cref{thm.eff_statement}] \effbody \end{theorem} \begin{proof} We first show that for any $(c,d)$-effects handler $(s,\varphi)$, the structure maps from \eqref{eqn.bicomod_for_eff} do in fact form a bicomodule $c\bifrom[s\tri d]d$.
+\begin{proof} We first show that for any $(c,d)$-effects handler $(s,\varphi)$, the structure maps from \eqref{eqn.bicomod_for_eff} do in fact form a bicomodule $c\bifrom[s\tri d]d$.
 It is easy to check that $s\tri d\To{s\tri\delta}s\tri d\tri d$ is a right comodule.
 To check that the left structure maps commutes with counit, we have the following

 where the triangle commutes because $d$ is a comonad, and the square commutes by \eqref{eqn.eff}.
 Checking that the left structure commutes with comultiplication is similar, and the compatibility between left and right structures is even easier.